wakingrufus/website/src/main/resources/fail-agile.md

 # The Failures of Agile Software Development

+If you work in software development, you have likely heard of Agile or Scrum.
+You might have heard someone talking about Agile at a conference, where they outline how great and empowering agile is, and you come away sold.
+But when you go to work, either management has no interest in it, or they say they do it, but it just becomes story points, Jira tickets, sprints, and other annoyances that get in the way of doing your job.
+If you are wondering why Agile in the workplace never measures up to the promise offered by its proponents, you are not alone.
+Even the authors of the manifesto seem consistently frustrated and confused by the refusal of companies to internalize the principles of agile software development.
+Many people blame the failure of Agile on flawed implementations, but I offer a deeper critique of the premise of Agile.

 ## Background

 The [Agile Manifesto](https://agilemanifesto.org/) was published in 2001 and has inspired a number of new software development methodologies.
 Now, nearly all software development shops claim to be agile to some degree.
 However, in almost every organization which attempts to adopt it, the implementation falls short of the promise offered by the approach.
 A whole industry of consultants and speakers have emerged trying to pin down how companies can implement agile correctly, yet still, it almost never works.
-Even the authors of the manifesto seem consistently frustrated and confused by the refusal of companies to internalize the principles of agile software development.
-This may be due to a mass misunderstanding of what the Agile Manifesto really means.
+Perhaps there is more wrong than just the way we implement it.
+Perhaps even its proponents misunderstand what the Agile Manifesto really means.
 Although it explicitly critiques the specific methods of waterfall-style development, the criticisms are implicitly critiquing something deeper.

+To get at the root of this, we first need to understand why agile came about in the first place.

 ### Waterfall
 The term "waterfall" is used to refer a traditional model of development that has been taught for decades, but is rarely actually implemented with fidelity.
 The way it works is a linear progression: